ubccr/xdmod-supremm/docs/supremm-processing-configuration.md

 ### Initialize MongoDB Database

-This section will add the required data to the MongoDB database.
+This section will add required data to the MongoDB database.

 The default connection settings are read from the configuration file (but can be overridden).